 Do you count every day until payday arrives?
 Are those last few days always a struggle?
 If this is a familiar scenario, you’re not alone.
 Many of us struggle to get by on a regular basis.
+We all have money struggles.
 Not having enough money to do what you want can be frustrating, but if you can’t cover the essentials, life can soon become very difficult.
 From time to time, we all have those expensive months when it seems like we’re constantly spending.
 If this has become a pattern, however, it’s time to do something about it and to learn how to cope when life gets too expensive.

 Dealing with household costs